Get your passport ready, some groups have seen 15+ countries in a single semester, no sweat.

 Some Weekend Trips

 There were also a handful of weekend trips during my semester.
-We visited St. Petersburg, then took a weekend to travel to Suzdal.
-Some girls also visited Helsinki, Finland and Stockholm, Sweden on vacation, too.
+We visited SO many places in our country on the weekend, then also went to Helsinki, Finland and Stockholm, Sweden on vacation, too.
 There were a handful of other countries in Scandinavia and the Baltics where you could get a really cheap flight so those were also considered, but we also wanted to have time to explore our home country!

 Is Travel Pretty Expensive?